“If you are Georgian, you need to be a straight man“

 The work of Equality Movement in Georgia

-But even in Georgia there are organizations that do not simply want to accept the given circumstances without a fight.
+But even in the Republic of Georgia, there are organizations that do not simply want to accept the given circumstances without a fight.
 These include Identoba in the city of Kutaisi and Equality Movement in the capital Tbilisi.

 The attempt of a dialogue between both sides, however, does not exist, explains Mepharishvili.
 Instead, it would rather be a radicalization on both sides.
 “There is no space for dialogue.”

-Situation of LGBTQ+ in Georgia is slowly improving …
+The situation of LGBTQ+ in Georgia is slowly improving

 “Compared to neighboring Turkey and Russia, the situation is still good,” Michael Mepharishvili tries to see the situation positively.
 Within the young, Europe-oriented generation, more and more tolerance and openness for homosexuality can be seen.
 In a survey by the National Democratic Institute (NDI) in mid-2018, at least, there was a small increase (2%) in LGBTQ+ rights advocates.
 Overall, 23% of respondents rated gender equality as important, with 26% at least neutral.
 Nevertheless, 44% of respondents clearly opposed the importance of LGBT rights.